-I hope this brief writing guide helps you develop your ideas into a strong, well-written paper.
-I’ve tried to make the advice as reader friendly and accessible as possible so that, no matter what stage of your education, you can get a hold of some big picture writing pointers that I wish I had access to when I first started writing.
-I’ve also tried to make the section as independent as I could, so you shouldn’t lose much but picking and choosing sections to read.
-This is very much still a work in progress, so take my advice with a grain of salt.
-Anyway, I hope you find this guide helpful!
+This brief writing guide is designed to help you develop your ideas into a strong, well-written paper.
+I’ve tried to make the advice as reader friendly and accessible as possible so that, no matter what stage of your education, you can get a hold of some big picture writing pointers.
+I’ve also tried to make the sections as independent as I could, so you shouldn’t lose much by picking and choosing sections to read.
+In this writing guide, I provide helpful tips for writing papers in ethics, although the advice I apply here is readily transferable to other sub-disciplines of philosophy.

 Goal of the Guide

-The first thing you’ll want to do in your paper is to write a strong thesis statement.
+• The first thing you’ll want to do in your paper is to write a strong thesis statement.
 Put simply, a thesis statement is two to four sentences that tell your reader what you will argue for and how you will argue for it.
 Since the thesis statement is supposed to make sure the goal of the paper is clear, you need to be very explicit about what your conclusion is and how you’ll reach it.

 A strong thesis, then, needs to have three things:

-A specific conclusion: tell your reader exactly what it is you’re arguing for.
+1. A specific conclusion: tell your reader exactly what it is you’re arguing for.
 Be specific here.
 A thesis for an argumentative essay shouldn’t say things like “Such and such practice poses an ethical problem.”

-A reason to accept that conclusion: give your reader the main reason you will discuss to accept that conclusion.
+2. A reason to accept that conclusion: give your reader the main reason you will discuss to accept that conclusion.
 When writing an ethics paper, you can often do this well by presenting a general moral principle that you’ll defend in more detail throughout the paper (see “Moral Principles” below).

-Some initial details to support the argument: give your reader the main detail about the big picture reason you have for accepting the conclusion.
+3. Some initial details to support the argument: give your reader the main detail about the big picture reason you have for accepting the conclusion.
 In other words, provide some initial support for the big picture idea you’re sketching.
 For instance, you might give some brief reason to support the moral principle that forms the backbone of your argument.

 This is just a big picture overview of what a strong thesis statement should look like.
 Click here for a more detailed development of these ideas.

-Having a strong thesis is only the beginning of writing an excellent argumentative essay.
+• Having a strong thesis is only the beginning of writing an excellent argumentative essay.
 Now you’ll need to fill in the details of the argument itself.
 Generally, in your thesis, you will have used terms or phrases that roughly correspond to one of the following three categories:

 (a) terms that most people would be familiar with and there is no (relevant) technical way in which prominent/relevant authors have used the term,